 Each update has a corresponding version number.
 At the time of creating this post the latest Dynamics online update was “the December update for Microsoft Dynamics 365”, which was known as version 8.2.0.
 The previous release was “CRM Online 2016 Update 1” and was known as 8.1.0.

 Whilst there are two planned releases per year it should be understood that patches maybe released between versions.
 The timing of recent updates is shown below;

 Note: At the time of creating this blog post we were very close to the next update of Dynamics 365.
-(Known of v9.0), the previous major release (v8.2) was in November 2016.
+(Known as v9.0), the previous major release (v8.2) was in November 2016.

-You can check which version of CRM online is in operation by selecting the about option in the CRM web application.
+You can check which version of Dynamics 365 online is in operation by selecting the about option in the web application.
 (As shown below.)